1. SAP Glossary

 3. translation difference

-What is translation difference in SAP FI-LC - Consolidation?
+What is 'translation difference' in SAP FI-LC - Consolidation?

-SAP Term: translation difference
+translation difference - Overview

 • Component: FI-LC